As wheat harvest nears, farmers are expecting lower numbers in Kansas

 MANHATTAN, Kan.
-(KSNT) – Kansas farmers are prepping their trucks and combines in anticipation for this year’s wheat harvest.
+(KSNW) – Kansas farmers are prepping their trucks and combines in anticipation for this year’s wheat harvest.

 Windy weather and 90 degree temperatures are currently drying out the wheat before it can be cut.